verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 In June 2010, Apple introduces the first Retina display on the iPhone 4.
 "Retina" is just a fancy name to describe a HiDPI display, that has 2x the pixels horizontally and 2x vertically.

-HiDPI <abbr title="also known as">aka</abbr> Retina displays are wonderful when having to render vectors, like fonts and SVG images, but when it comes to images, if we don't provide a specific image for HiDPI displays, our regular image gets strecthed to cover all the additinal pixels, which doesn't look good.
+HiDPI <abbr title="also known as">aka</abbr> Retina displays are wonderful when having to render vectors, like fonts and SVG images, but when it comes to images, if we don't provide a specific image for HiDPI displays, our regular image gets strecthed to cover all the additional pixels, which doesn't look good.

-So the first thing we started doing was to list a normal image to regular 1x displays and a bigger, better defined image specifically for Retina displays, using the `srcset` attribute and the `x` descriptor.
+So the first thing we started doing was to list a normal image to regular 1x displays and a bigger, better defined image, specifically for Retina displays, using the `srcset` attribute and the `x` descriptor.
 Like this:

 ```html
 <img